CyberAgentGameEntertainment/SmartAddresser/README.md

 ## Apply to Addressable Asset System

-Next, you need to apply the rules to the Addressable Asset System.
+Now that you have set up the rules, you can apply them to the Addressable Asset System.

 ### Apply from Layout Rule Editor